VelislavKarastoychev/euriklis-sortlib/DOCUMENTATION.md

 // and for the worst elements SortLib.find_worst_for_object_array_by_property(array, property, count, test);
 ```
-These methods return an object with key values array and indices.
+These methods return an object with key values "array" and "indices".
 The test parameter is a boolean variable which when is set to true checks if the array has correct structure.
 If the test is set to true, then the method will be executed very inefficiently.

 Example: